fizban007/gpu_ppm/README.md

 High‑performance C++20 / CUDA code for generating phase‑resolved pulse profiles and energy–phase counts for rotating neutron star surface emission with relativistic light bending, time delays, Doppler / aberration effects, oblate star shape, atmosphere beaming (NSX tables), and instrument response folding.
 Includes CPU reference implementations for validation and comparison.

-This repository is intended to reproduce the results of our work (arXiv:xxxx.xxxx).
+This repository is intended to reproduce the results of our work ([arXiv:2510.07764](https://arxiv.org/abs/2510.07764)).
 Please consider citing the paper if you use this code in academic work.

 ## Key Features